kevincastejon/unity-input-displayer/README.md

 # unity-input-displayer
-Display your controller axis and buttons numbers for mapping purpose
+Display your controller axes and buttons numbers for mapping purpose

 Visit https://kevincastejon.github.io/unity-input-displayer (Chrome recommended) or clone this repo and open it with Unity